halls7588/ERC20_Token_Types/README.md

 ### Prerequisites

-Understanding of Solidity or proficent with a language like JavaScript, Swift, Java ect.
+Understanding of Solidity or proficient with a language like JavaScript, Swift, Java etc..

 ## Deployment